What is Azure Container Instances?

 For Windows container deployments, use images based on common Windows base images.

-Azure Container Instances supports scheduling of multi-container groups that share a host machine, local network, storage, and lifecycle.
+Azure Container Instances supports scheduling of multiple containers within a single container group that share the same container host, local network, storage, and lifecycle.
 This enables you to combine your main application container with other supporting role containers, such as logging sidecars.

 Virtual network deployment